HaniCa-m/HaniCa-m/README.md

 ### How I Work

-I learn by building — solving real problems through hands-on projects and using AI throughout my workflow, from planning and debugging to implementation and iteration.
+I learn by building, solving real problems through hands-on projects and using AI throughout my workflow, from planning and debugging to implementation and iteration.

 I enjoy the flexibility of **vibe coding** while keeping the process hands-on, and I like bringing creativity, storytelling, and imagination into digital experiences.